Virox02/Event-Manager-App/README.md

 # Projects-
-This contains all my academic and research projects
+This contains all my academic and research projects, along with certificates.